William Henry Boulton: Life and career

 Boulton was born in York (Toronto) in Upper Canada in 1812.
 He was the eldest son of D'Arcy Boulton Jr. (1785–1846) and Sarah Ann Robinson, and the grandson of G. D'Arcy Boulton.
 He studied law, became an attorney at 23, and entered practice with Gamble and Boulton.
-He was also a keen cricketer, and his public support of the Canadian cricket team is said to have significantly furthered his political ambitions.
+He was treasurer of the racing club Toronto Turf Club.
+He was also a keen cricketer and played for the Toronto Cricket Club.

 Boulton was somewhat of a demagogue, occasionally opting to fire up opinion over action in order to retain his position, once warning electors that their interests would be sacrificed to the "Tobacco-smoking, Dram Drinking (a "dram" being a "small amount of whisky"), Garlick Eating Frenchmen" following the "Conservative debacle" of 1847–1848.

 He was first elected to Toronto city council in 1838.
 In 1844, he was elected to the Legislative Assembly of the Province of Canada, representing Toronto as a Conservative member.
 He was re-elected in 1848 and 1851.
 He was known to oppose a bill proposing King's College to be a secular institution which was affiliated to the Church of England in Canada at that time.
 He supported a surprise constitutional amendment which created the Legislative Council in order to develop “the elective system more fully".
 However, this was not agreed upon by Conservatives backing Boulton, and so he campaigned for another aspect in 1851.
 The need for "radical changes in the working of the Government" was his main proposition in this period.
 He was supported by the Orange Order in Toronto and was also viewed as a member of the Family Compact.
 In 1854, he became deputy grand master for the order in British North America.
 After he left politics, he continued to practice law.